brandongregory/dndhelp/src/5e-build-guides/utility-cantrips-ranked.md

 There’s a hot debate as to which of these is the most useful.
 These are similar enough to talk about together, but each of them is slightly different and can be useful in different situations.
 It might not matter, though, because no class has access to all 3—the choice of which to use is often made by your choice of class.

 Prestidigitation is probably the most straightforward of the 3 and is available to the Artificer, Bard, Sorcerer, Warlock, and Wizard classes.
 If you can think of a small magical effect, chances are it can be accomplished with Prestidigitation.
 It can notably light or extinguish flames within range, which has a myriad of uses.
 It has a few niche uses, like flavoring food or drink, cleaning clothing, or even soiling someone else’s pants.
-Prestidigitation has the widest application of the 3 and can be used on things up to 10 feet away, making it really useful for trickster characters, but also broadly useful by just about anyone.
+Prestidigitation has the widest application of the 3 and can be used on things up to 10 feet away, making it useful for trickster characters, but also broadly useful by just about anyone.

 Druidcraft is a Druid exclusive that’s more limited in use but has a few perks.
 It can also be used to light or extinguish flames, but unlike Prestidigitation, it has a 30-foot range, which means that Druidcraft can be used more effectively in battle.
 Throw some oil down on the ground and place a torch in the middle—you can ignite it from 30 feet away.
 If you’re trying to ambush an enemy party, you can extinguish their campfire or torches, making it harder for them to spot you.
 Druidcraft also has a unique ability to predict the weather, which may or may not be useful in your game depending on how much you’re using weather effects.